-Now that a few of us have gone back to working in an office, it’s natural to want to spend less of our time outside of our working hours in other public areas like the gym, as we continue to practise social distancing.
+Now that some of us have gone back to working in an office, it’s natural to want to spend less of our time outside of our working hours in other public areas like the gym, as we continue to practise social distancing.
 But this doesn’t mean slacking on our workout schedules.

 Instead, why not try an office workout?
 It sounds weird, but it could be the perfect solution.